How to Tell if Your Pet Needs Probiotics

 - Chronic Illness

-If your pet is suffering from a chronic illness such as liver disease, obesity, diabetes, kidney disease, inflammatory bowel disease, and certain kinds of cancers, they could benefit from probiotics.
+If your pet is suffering from a chronic illness such as liver disease, obesity, diabetes, kidney disease, inflammatory bowel disease, and certain kinds of cancers, they may benefit from probiotics.
 By helping them better digest and receive more nutrients from their food, your pet can better maintain their health, and many of the symptoms of these chronic illnesses can be lessened.

 Because each pet’s reaction to probiotics is different, we can’t guarantee that you will see certain results in your pet.
-However, our pet probiotics are made specifically for cats and dogs to promote healthy digestive systems and good bacteria growth, and the results of these two benefits could greatly improve the life of your animal.
+However, our pet probiotics are made specifically for cats and dogs to promote healthy digestive systems and good bacteria growth, and the results of these two benefits may greatly improve the life of your animal.